lens-protocol/LIPs/lens-open-algorithm-standards/README.md

 ### Model Data Output

-Each approved ML open standard model must have a clearly defined service data output, specifying the data returned by the service.
+Each approved Lens Open Algorithm Standard model must have a clearly defined service data output, specifying the data returned by the service.
 This standardization is crucial for ensuring ease of use and consistent output interfaces across implementations.
 The advantage of this approach is that it does not impose constraints on the programming language, the model's construction, the data it utilizes, or the computation methods employed.
 Instead, it focuses solely on ensuring that the output conforms to the correct structure.

 Additionally, the data output should utilize a tuple-style format when possible to minimize wasted space caused by repeated object names.
 It is also required that you write the spec using json schema to make it easy for all to read.